Master of Science in Clinical Mental Health Counseling

 The Master of Science in Clinical Mental Health Counseling requires that students satisfactorily complete 60 semester hours of course work and pass a comprehensive exam.
 Included in the 60 hours are two practicums of 150 supervised hours of counseling and counseling-related activities.
 All counseling supervision is performed by well-trained counselor-supervisors.
 For more information call 731-989-6638.

 Note: Students will be required to carry liability insurance once accepted into the program.
-Coverage is offered through the American Counseling Association or a number of other agencies.
-To gain ACA coverage, a student would need to join the American Counseling Association as a student member.
-If a student does not want ACA insurance coverage, other carriers are available for student perusal and selection.
+Coverage is offered through a number of insurance agencies; however, joining the American Counseling Association as a student member will give access to the ACA student insurance.

 COURSE OF STUDY FOR A M.S.
 DEGREE MAJOR IN CLINICAL MENTAL HEALTH COUNSELING